tango4j/usc_cs566_project/README.md

 This would require us to being able to have randomness and controllability at the same time.
 The main challenges of this problem would be that:

-* Output is often generated independent of the conditioning input (mode collapse).
+* The generated output is often independent of the conditioning input (mode collapse).
 * Quality of generated sentence (repetitive phrases, too general output)

 ### Traditional Method